 In a multi user scenario the 5 development licenses are used by each user in turn, when they become available on the network.
 E.g. All other users will have to wait their turn on the network to use the 5 licenses.
 I.e. Only 5 license can be used at any one time.

 Similarly a purchase of 5 Execution Licenses, only allows 5 connections to the System Under Test (SUT) at any one time.

 Many existing features and improvements were actually suggested by active users who provided feedback.
-The T-Plan Robot community for us means the network of users who actively use the tool, and give us feedback.
-Whether it is a bug report, feature suggestion or recommendation on the web (firstname.lastname@example.org, contact details), our own forums, in public QA forums (such as SQAForums.com), or our forums at SourceForge, we aim to address your wants and needs.
+The T-Plan Robot community for us means the network of our lovely customers, and essentially these users who use the tool, and give us feedback.
+Whether it is a bug report, feature suggestion or recommendation on the web (email@example.com, contact details), or web chat on any of the website pages, we aim to address your wants and needs.
 We look forward to welcoming you to our family!

 No. The path to the plugin JAR file or class path gets saved to the user plugin configuration XML file.
 The Plugin Manager will load it dynamically upon the application start.
 If you however move the tool into another folder, you need to either add the plugin JAR to the Java class path or plug it in again.

 No. So called “built-in plugins” represent core classes from the product JAR binaries and they cannot be uninstalled.
 They can be however disabled through installation of a plugin which implements the same functionality.